The remarkable truth about Predictive Sales Analytics & Controlling

 How can Predictive Sales Analytics help a B2B Sales Organization?
 Fast and Furious.

-To extract value from ERP and CRM sales data, sales leaders ask first the business questions with a higher impact on revenues.
+To extract value from ERP sales data, sales leaders ask first the business questions with a higher impact on revenues.
 They usually depend on each company, its market challenge, and its sales force.
 For a complete ROI calculation, managers also consider the cost of answering each question.

 Sales leaders in – almost any – B2B business can start inquiring the following: